23 Latest SEO Trends that Work Always

 How Does You.com Work?

-• Based on the Initial AI Training the AI ranks the most relevant results on You.com based on the search query.
+• The AI ranks the most pertinent results on You.com according to the search query based on the initial AI training.

 How to Optimize for You.com?